HSG-WAS-FS25/exercise-1/README.md

 Currently, the miner agent can perceive gold nuggets but it cannot handle them.

 Your fourth task is to complete the `@handle_gold_plan` in [miner.asl](src/agt/miner.asl) to enable the agent to achieve its goal of collecting a perceived gold nugget and delivering it to the depot.
-The triggering event and the context of the plan are already provided, and there are two available actions that you can use in the plan body:
+The triggering event and the context of the plan are already provided, and there are two available operations that you can use in the plan body.
+Operations are actions that are implemented by the environment.
+For this task, the environment offers two operations:

 - `pick` : collects a gold nugget.
 The action succeeds if the miner agent is in the position of a gold nugget, e.g. the agent in position (10,8) collects the gold nugget that is perceived in position (10,8);
 - `drop` : drops a gold nugget in the depot.
 The action succeeds if the miner is carrying gold and is in the position of the depot.